git-town/git-town/README.md

 <a href="http://github.com" target="_blank">GitHub</a>,
 <a href="https://bitbucket.org" target="_blank">BitBucket</a>, or others.

-* makes it easy to create, sync, and merge branches
+* creates, syncs, and merges feature branches with single git commands
-* minimizes merge conflicts
+* keeps branches in sync with each other to minimize merge conflicts
-* is configurable, extensible, and integrates seamlessly with the normal Git command line interface.
+* configurable, extendable, and integrates seamlessly with the normal Git command line interface

 ## How it works